Rams Village at Warner Center

-The Rams Village at Warner Center in the Woodland Hills neighborhood of Los Angeles, California, United States is a mixed-use complex with the Los Angeles Rams of the National Football League (NFL) headquarters.
+The Rams Village at Warner Center in the Woodland Hills neighborhood of Los Angeles, California, United States is a mixed-use complex with the headquarters of the Los Angeles Rams of the National Football League (NFL).
 Currently the site of a temporary team training facility, a proposed expansion will include restaurants, hotels and residences.
 The 52 acre was assembled from a vacant shopping mall and an abandoned corporate office building.
 Topanga Village, an adjacent, open-air lifestyle and retail destination, is also included in the 100 acre under Kroenke ownership.

 History

 Warner Center is a master-planned neighborhood and business district development in the San Fernando Valley which includes the Warner Center Towers office complex, the Westfield Topanga mall, and Warner Center Marriott Woodland Hills.
 The neighborhood Specific Plan adopted in 2013 promotes the construction of housing, shops and restaurants which would make Warner Center a more bustling urban environment where people live, work, shop and find entertainment.
 Thousands of apartments have been gradually added since the adoption of the specific plan.
 Large-scale mixed-use developments are already in the works such as a proposed $1-billion complex on Warner Center Lane with offices, stores, restaurants, residences and a hotel that would include parks and pedestrian-oriented open space.

 The Promenade was a 34 acre that opened in 1973 as part of the Kaiser Aetna master-planned commercial-retail-residential development plan for their section of the massive former Warner Ranch.
 In September 2015, Westfield opened a major expansion of Westfield Topanga, called The Village, an open-air shopping destination next to the largely-inactive Promenade mall.
-In December 2017, Westfield was acquired by French commercial real estate company Unibail-Rodamco, which would later be renamed Unibail-Rodamco-Westfield (URW).
+In December 2017, Westfield was acquired by French commercial real estate company Unibail-Rodamco.

 In December 2020, a new development called "Promenade 2035" to replace the dead mall with a sports arena, two hotels, a 28-story office tower and more than 1,400 new apartments was approved by the Los Angeles City Council with the Unibail-Rodamco-Westfield plan being called a "mini-city ... within this larger city".
+The URW development plan was scrapped when Kroenke acquired the property.
+Demolition of The Promenade began in January 2026.